-- 1. the current version of this CP/CPS,

-- 2. all previous versions of the CP, CPS, and CP/CPS that were in effect for issuing certificates,

-- 3. the current version of CRL.
+- 1. The CESNET CA certificate, - 2. the current version of this CP/CPS, - 3. all previous versions of the CESNET CA CP, CPS, and CP/CPS that were in effect for issuing certificates, - 4. the current version of the CESNET CA CRL.